MartinxMax/MartinxMax/README.md

 <h1>YouTube:https://www.youtube.com/@Martin3x_x3</h1>

-- [🦎 Chameleon](https://github.com/MartinxMax/Chameleon): chameleon program that can cross-compile C files and generate executable files for multiple platforms Sat one time.
+- [🦎 Chameleon](https://github.com/MartinxMax/Chameleon): A chameleon program capable of cross-compiling C files and generating executable files for multiple platforms in a single operation.

 - [👹 Tyrant](https://github.com/MartinxMax/Tyrant): Tyrant is an SUID binary privilege escalation tool that allows you to obtain elevated privileges or facilitate lateral movement more efficiently.